cfarm/bmc-javascript-workshop/notes.md

 JavaScript?
 Written code in another programming language?
 Which ones?

+## Outline on board if there is one

+- Key concepts: data types, variables, functions, the DOM, events
+- Data types we will learn: strings, numbers,

 ## Todos for outline

+### Rm/edit:

-Class 1 topics, one example of each, reduce exercises to save time.
+- Class 1 topics, one example of each, reduce exercises to save time.
 Remove more complex exercises.

+- skip intro go-round slide

+### Add:

+- explain console - add slide

+#### DOM
-DOM - intro to what the DOM is and how JavaScript can interact with it.
-Show examples using forms + events.
+- intro to what the DOM is and how JavaScript can interact with it.
+- Show examples using forms + events.
+- dom slides
+- add object data type description after "Dom Access" slide before "Dom Access: by id"
+- remove HTML5 slide
+- use alert/console examples at beginning before DOM stuff
+- explain innerHTML code and use that to put stuff on page moving forward

 For more advanced examples like a form with submit event, add comments to the code to explain what's happening so we can skip that concept to save time.
 Link to lessons on coding sites for more practice/deeper learning.